nikitabelii/FinFind-SafeGuard/README.md

 Shark attacks on humans still happen today.
 And when they happen, they can result in serious injuries or fatalities.

 ## Overview
-FinFind Safeguard is an innovative technology aimed at enhancing beach safety, boosting tourism confidence, and ensuring continuous improvement in public safety and tourist experience.
+FinFind Safeguard is an innovative technology that ensures public beach safety by finding sharks in water.

 ## Logo